 Time spent in the company.
 If your company has great employer branding, it’s worth staying in.
 Fortunately, this metric is quite easy to calculate – simply take the average time your employees have spent at your company and see how you stack up.
 According to research by the Bureau of Labor statistics from 2018, the average time spent at one job for US workers is 4.3 years.

 Cost per hire.
 One of the most essential recruiting metrics, this is the amount of money spent on making each new hire.
 The better the employer brand, the less money needs to be spent on bringing on new hires.
 According to SHRM’s 2017 report, this amount was $4,425.

 Surveys.
 What better way to find out about your employer branding than asking your own employees?
 One of the most cost-effective ways is to create a survey and (anonymously) ask your employees how they feel about their company’s brand.

 Candidate experience surveys.
 Do you want to ensure you get more applicants as time goes by?
 Improving your employer branding is playing the long game, while improving the candidate experience is much easier.
-According to research, 60% of applicants have had poor candidate experience, so this is an area that needs proper attention.
+According to research, 60% of applicants have had poor candidate experience (a point of pride for us then that 90% of our candidates loved the Toggl Hire experience!), so this is an area that needs proper attention.
 Find out what candidates think of your hiring process in an anonymous survey – the data you gather will be precious for new openings.

 Listen to social media.
 What are your customers and fans commenting on your social media channels?
 Pay attention to your posts and their comments, especially those around hiring for new positions.
 Potential candidates can and will pick up any negative comments.